 All these types of licences may become relevant for fintech business models.
-This can be illustrated by the observation that the first 'fintech banks' were established in Germany holding a banking licence granted by ECB.
+This can be illustrated by the observation that 'fintech banks' were established in Germany holding a banking licence granted by ECB.

 Both the requirements to obtain a licence under the German financial supervisory laws and subsequent ongoing legal requirements depend on the type of licence.
 For instance, the requirements to obtain a licence pursuant to Section 32(1) KWG for providing investment brokerage or investment advice are less tight than for guarantee or for safe custody business.
 In this regard, it makes a significant difference for regulatory purposes whether an institution is entitled to hold funds or assets for its clients because in this case the regulatory requirements are more comprehensive and stricter.

-The newly introduced licence requirement for the crypto custody business under the KWG may be considered the first fintech-specific or at least fintech-focused licence requirement under German law.
+The recently introduced licence requirement for the crypto custody business under the KWG in 2020 may be considered the first fintech-specific or at least fintech-focused licence requirement under German law.
 The corresponding changes to the KWG were made in the course of the implementation of the Fifth EU AML-Directive (Directive (EU) 2018/843) but without the legal necessity under EU law to make such changes of the KWG.
-The relevant Section 1(1a)(2) No. 6 KWG defines crypto custody business as custody, management and safeguarding of crypto values or private cryptographic keys used to hold, store or transfer crypto values as a service for others.
-Cryptographic values, which are (now explicitly) included in the catalogue of financial instruments under Section 1(11) sent.
+The relevant Section 1(1a) sent.
+2 No. 6 KWG defines crypto custody business as custody, management and safeguarding of crypto values or private cryptographic keys used to hold, store or transfer crypto values as a service for others.
+Cryptographic values, which are now explicitly included in the catalogue of financial instruments under Section 1(11) sent.
 1 No. 10 KWG, are defined as digital representations of value that are not issued or guaranteed by a central bank or a public authority, do not possess statutory status of currency or money, but are accepted by natural or legal persons as a means of exchange or payment, or which serve investment purposes and which can be transferred, stored and traded electronically.
 Consequently, the term crypto value includes not only crypto currencies like Bitcoin but also investment tokens.
 The broad definition of the terms crypto value and crypto custody business (including also the activities relating to private cryptographic keys) results in a wide scope of the new licence requirement.
 The KWG, however, provides for certain relief insofar as crypto custody service providers focusing on this type of financial service (i.e., that do not carry out any other regulated activities) do not have to meet all regulatory obligations applying to other providers of financial services.
-Instead, such crypto custody service providers are exempted from the general capital and liquidity requirements under the CRR (Regulation (EU) No. 575/2013) and some other rules.
+Instead, such crypto custody service providers are exempted from the general capital and liquidity requirements under the CRR (Regulation (EU) No. 575/2013) recently amended by CRR II (Regulation (EU) No. 2019/876) and some other rules.
 However, the requirements on the initial capital, reputation of the board members, proper business organisation and related reporting obligations do apply.
-Further guidance with respect to crypto custody business and the transitional period has been provided by BaFin.12
+Further guidance with respect to crypto custody business has been provided by BaFin.14

 By way of exception from this general licence requirement under the KWG, investment brokerage and investment advice may be provided under the less restrictive licence pursuant to Section 34f GewO; however, only specific financial products may be brokered or recommended under this privileged licence, which is granted not by BaFin but by the competent authorities in accordance with the laws of the relevant federal state.
 An additional exception is available for tied agents who closely cooperate with a licensed institution.

-Both the stricter position of BaFin and the preference not to prepare for each investment a suitability report have led to many robo-advisers becoming licensed as portfolio managers.16 Providing such type of investment service, however, involves the obligation to adhere to a comprehensive set of rules of conduct so that robo-advisers must thoroughly analyse which route suits them best and which type of licence they need for their individual business model.
+Both the stricter position of BaFin and the preference not to prepare for each investment a suitability report have led to many robo-advisers becoming licensed as portfolio managers.19 Providing this type of investment service, however, involves the obligation to adhere to a comprehensive set of rules of conduct so that robo-advisers must thoroughly analyse which route suits them best and which type of licence they need for their individual business model.

 With respect to marketing regulations applicable to fintech companies in Germany, the general rule is that marketing must be fair, transparent and not misleading.
-These principles follow from the Act against Unfair Competition (UWG) but are also included in some of the statutory provisions for financial services.17 Whether additional rules have to be taken into account depends primarily on the understanding of the term 'marketing'.
+These principles follow from the Act against Unfair Competition (UWG) but are also included in some of the statutory provisions for financial services.20 Whether additional rules have to be taken into account depends primarily on the understanding of the term 'marketing'.

-As far as marketing for investment services within the meaning of Section 2(8) of the WpHG is concerned (including investment brokerage, investment advice, portfolio management, underwriting business etc.), it is rather difficult to distinguish marketing from the rules of conduct for service providers set out, inter alia, in Section 63 et seq. of the WpHG and a regulation promulgated thereunder (WpDVerOV) but also in various delegated regulations promulgated under MiFID II.
+As far as marketing for investment services within the meaning of Section 2(8) of the WpHG is concerned (including investment brokerage, investment advice, portfolio management, underwriting business etc.), it is rather difficult to distinguish marketing from the rules of conduct for service providers set out, inter alia, in Section 63 et seq. of the WpHG and a regulation promulgated thereunder (WpDVerOV) but also in various delegated regulations promulgated under the Markets in Financial Instruments Directive (MiFID) II.
 These require that offerors of investment services provide their potential clients with mandatory information regarding, for instance, their products (e.g., key information sheets), potential conflicts of interest and inducements, and that they obtain certain information from their clients.
 Further, investment service providers must comply with detailed requirements set out in the Minimum Requirements for the Compliance Function and Additional Requirements governing Rules of Conduct, Organisation and Transparency (MaComp) which have been promulgated by BaFin.

 Similar rules as for investment services apply to the marketing of funds under Section 298 et seq. of the KAGB.
 The information obligations for professional or semi-professional clients are less comprehensive than those for retail clients.

-Regarding marketing for payment services, a comprehensive set of pre-contractual information obligations is provided for in the German Civil Code (BGB) in conjunction with Art.
-248 of the Introductory Act to the BGB (EGBGB).
+Regarding marketing for payment services, a comprehensive set of pre-contractual information obligations is provided for in the German Civil Code (BGB) in conjunction with Article 248 of the Introductory Act to the BGB (EGBGB).